fr33n0w/rBrowser/README.md

 - 🔍 **NomadNet Search Engine**: Local NomadNet Nodes Exclusive Search Engine!
   - Cache index.mu pages locally, enabled by default, edit your preferences in the settings.
   - Search by node names or keywords inside cached pages
   - Search Engine Statistic in the bottom bar with settings information
+  - Page cache management, search result highlight, dynamic cache refresh with real-time status updates
+  - Ping functionality in search results to check if node is available
 - 📱 **Optimized UI**: Auto-adapt UI for small screen devices like mobiles and tablets
 - 📄 **Text/ASCII ART Page Mode**:
   - ℹ️ Intelligent algorithm for TEXT or ASCII ART pages detection, with automatic rendering optimization